-If you’ve been digging into myopia science (good on you!), you’ve probably run across ruhung and his drum beating that undercorrection causes more progressive myopia.
+If you’ve been digging into myopia science (good on you!), you’ve probably come across Chung and his drum beating that undercorrection causes more progressive myopia.

 One of the things most challenging about finding answers in scientific literature, is having to dig through nonsense.
 Faulty logic, poorly conceived experiments, lacking critical data, bias, and the ever-present excessive use of fluff-science-language.

 You can’t just go to studies and skip straight to the results and analysis section.
 You have to read and then look at how the study was conducted and understand the full picture of what you’re reading.
 Was it funded by specific industry interests?
 Are the problematic logical fallacies defining a narrative?
 Is the data just plain sketchy, or are methodologies of tests and experiments poorly defined or inconsistent?